March 2026 - 14 min read

 If you want someone to build and maintain the chatbot for you, Australian agencies offering managed chatbot services typically charge:

-For businesses that need a chatbot deeply integrated with their operations, such as a chatbot that can check real-time stock, process refunds, or manage complex service workflows, custom development runs from AUD $3,000 to $15,000+.
+For businesses that need a chatbot deeply integrated with their operations, custom development runs from AUD $3,000 to $15,000+.
 This is territory for businesses with significant customer volume where automation savings justify the investment.

 The numbers are compelling.
 Most Australian small businesses that implement an AI chatbot reach break-even within two to four months.
 The documented average ROI across customer service implementations sits around 1,275%, driven by reduced support hours and increased lead capture.
 A tradesperson who books two extra jobs per month because their chatbot captured after-hours enquiries has already paid for the tool several times over.